John-Nagle/ttyloopdriver/README.md

 kick in T1, which has a 1:10 turns ratio.
 This can produce over 120VDC, which is used to charge C2.
 To limit the charge, D4, a 120V Zener diode, clamps the voltage to 120V.
+Charging occurs during SPACE.

-When the input signal from the serial port (TxD) goes high, it triggers opto-isolator U4, which dumps the energy from C2 into the output for the Teletype machine.
+When the input signal from the serial port (TxD) goes high (a SPACE to MARK transition) it triggers opto-isolator U4, which dumps the energy from C2 into the output for the Teletype machine.
 This briefly provides 120V at 60mA into the expected 4 H load of a Teletype selector magnet, which is what the machine needs.
 Once C2 has discharged, the switcher continues to run, but under the load of the 55 ohm selector magnet, can only produce a few volts.
 The component values are selected to provie about 60mA continuous in this mode.
+This holds the selector magnet in during the remainder of the MARK period.

 R1 and C3 are a filter for the inductive spikes from the Teletype selector magnet.
-D6 protects C2 against negative spikes from the selector magnet side.
+D6 protects C2 against negative-going spikes from the selector magnet.

-On the keyboard side, an off the shelf 5V to 24V DC-DC converter produces enough voltage for Teletype keyboard contacts, which may have oil or dirt on them.
+On the keyboard side, U5, an very small 5V to 24V DC-DC converter, produces enough voltage for Teletype keyboard contacts, which may have oil or dirt on them.
 A 5V logic level is known to be too weak for this.
-Another opto-isolator isolates the keyboard from the logic level circuitry.
-(TBD).
+Another opto-isolator, U6, isolates the keyboard from the logic level circuitry.

-The Teletype side has full galvanic isolation from the USB port.
+On the Teletype side, everything is isolated from ground and from the USB side.

 P1 is the Teletype connection.
 Pins 1 and 2 go to the printer, pins 3 and 4 go to the keyboard.

 P2 is a connection for a current meter.
 A 100mA meter is suggested.
 If a meter is not used, this plug must be jumpered.

 P3 is a connection for a solid state relay (5V in) to turn on the Teletype motor.
 Use of this is optional.